-Your employer may offer you the option of paying by 'salary sacrifice' (sometimes called salary exchange).
-If your employer offers salary sacrifice, you can choose to give up part of your salary in return for an increased pension contribution from your employer.
-This means that your contribution is taken from your pay before tax, so you benefit from tax relief straight away, and you save National Insurance too.
+Your employer may offer you the option of paying by salary sacrifice (sometimes called salary exchange).
+Salary sacrifice is an agreement between you and your employer.

+With salary sacrifice, you choose to give up part of your salary in return for an increased pension contribution from your employer.
+This means that your pension contributions are taken before you pay tax, so you'll benefit from tax relief straight away.
+You'll also save on National Insurance too.